-- (a) 7-9-152 Certificates of use and occupancy Zoning Use Certificates. - (1) Zoning Use Certificate Required: No vacant land in any zone established under the provisions of this Code shall hereafter be occupied or used, except for agricultural uses other than livestock farming, poultry or small animal raising or dairying; and no building hereafter erected, structurally altered or moved in any such zone shall be occupied or used until a Zoning Use Certificate certificate of use and occupancy shall have has been issued by the Director, EMA. - (2) Application for Building: Application for a certificate of use and occupancy for a new building or for an existing building which-that has been altered or moved shall be made in compliance with the provisions of the Uniform Building Code as adopted by the Board of Supervisors. - (3) Application for Zoning Use Certificate: Written application for a Zoning Use Certificate certificate of use and occupancy for the use of vacant land or for a change in the permitted character of the use of land, as herein provided, shall be made before any such land shall be so occupied or used, except for agricultural purposes other than livestock farming, poultry or small animal raising or dairying. - (4) Administration: No Zoning Use Certificate certificate of use and occupancy shall be issued until a finding has been made the Director finds that the building or proposed use of building or land complies with all applicable zoning regulations and with the conditions and requirements of any applicable discretionary permit.
-A record of all Zoning Use Certificates certificates of use and occupancy shall be kept on file permanently in the office of the Director, EMA, and copies shall be furnished on request to any person having a proprietary or tenancy interest in the building or land affected - (5) Filing Fee: A filing fee to defray the cost of processing applications for Zoning Use Certificates certificates of use and occupancy shall be paid in accordance with the fee schedule currently in effect as adopted by resolution of the Board of Supervisors. - (b) Interpretations of the Zoning Code and verifications of prior approvals or permits. - (1) Application for Zoning Research Verification Letter.
-Written application for a Zoning Research Verification Letter to request an interpretation of provisions of the Zoning Code or to verify prior approvals or permits issued for a parcel shall be submitted to the Director.
+- (a) Zoning Use Certificates. - (1) Zoning Use Certificate Required: No vacant land in any zone established under the provisions of this Code shall hereafter be occupied or used, except for

-- (2) Appeals: An interpretation or verification cannot be appealed. - (3) Filing Fee: A filing fee to defray the cost of processing applications for Zoning Research Verification Letters shall be paid in accordance with the fee schedule currently in effect as adopted by the Board of Supervisors.
+- agricultural uses other than livestock farming, poultry or small animal raising or dairying; and no building hereafter erected, structurally altered or moved in any such zone shall be occupied or used until a Zoning Use Certificate has been issued by the Director. - (2) Application for Building: Application for a certificate of use and occupancy for a new building or for an existing building that has been altered or moved shall be made in compliance with the provisions of the Uniform Building Code as adopted by the Board of Supervisors. - (3) Application for Zoning Use Certificate: Written application for a Zoning Use Certificate for the use of vacant land or for a change in the permitted use of land, as herein provided, shall be made before any such land shall be so occupied or used, except for agricultural purposes other than livestock farming, poultry or small animal raising or dairying. - (4) Administration: No Zoning Use Certificate shall be issued until the Director finds that the building or proposed use of building or land complies with all applicable zoning regulations and with the conditions and requirements of any applicable discretionary permit.
+A record of all Zoning Use Certificates shall be kept on file permanently in the office of the Director, and copies shall be furnished on request to any person having a proprietary or tenancy interest in the building or land affected. - (5) Filing Fee: A filing fee to defray the cost of processing applications for Zoning Use Certificates shall be paid in accordance with the fee schedule currently in effect as adopted by the Board of Supervisors. - (b) Interpretations of the Zoning Code and verifications of prior approvals or permits. - (a) Application for Zoning Research Verification Letter.
+Written application for a Zoning Research Verification Letter to request an interpretation of provisions of the Zoning Code or to verify prior approvals or permits issued for a parcel shall be submitted to the Director. - (b) Appeals: An interpretation or verification cannot be appealed. - (c) Filing Fee: A filing fee to defray the cost of processing applications for Zoning Research Verification Letters shall be paid in accordance with the fee schedule currently in effect as adopted by the Board of Supervisors.

 Sec.
-7-9-125.12. - 7-9-150.9.
-Limitations of actions.
+7-9-125.12. - Limitations of actions.